 While sex can be an embarrassing topic to broach with children, having "the talk" has never been more important.
 Sex has consequences that can be more dire than pregnancy -- namely HIV, the virus that causes AIDS.
 And it's important even for kids to know the facts about HIV.

 Despite significant advances in medical treatment for HIV, there are no cures and no vaccines that can prevent the disease.

-The CDC estimates that about 48,298 people in the U.S. were newly infected with HIV in 2010 -- the most recent year that data is available.
-In 2009, the CDC estimated that 476,732 people were living with AIDS in the U.S.
+The CDC estimates that about 44,000 people in the U.S. were diagnosed with HIV in 2014 -- the most recent year that data are available.

 HIV/AIDS Talking Points